lederer/react-showtime/README.md

 #### Asymmetric transitions with `beforeShow` and `afterShow`

-The `beforeShow` and `afterShow` properties of the `transition` object conform to the same definition as the `hidden` property, but `beforeShow` defines how the element or component is hidden prior to being shown, and `afterShow` defines how it is hidden after being shown.
+The `beforeShow` and `afterShow` properties of the `transition` object conform to approximately the same structural definition as the `hidden` property. `beforeShow` defines how the element or component is hidden prior to being shown, and `afterShow` defines how it is hidden after being shown.
 This is useful if, say, a notification should slide down from above, but fade away when dismissed.

 `beforeShow` and `afterShow` will be merged onto `hidden` if it is passed in as well, so you can still define shared properies in one place.

+There are a couple of difference between `beforeShow`/`afterShow` and `hidden`, both of which allow you to use a canned transiton for an asymmetric transition:

+-   You can pass a string to `beforeShow`/`afterShow` instead of an object.
+The string must be the name of a canned transiton.
+-   The `beforeShow`/`afterShow` object can contain a `transition` key.
+Its value must be the name of a canned transition, and it will _not_ be passed on to the CSS transiton property.
+This way you can specify a canned transiton and also pass in optional custom values for `duration`, `delay`, or `easing`.

 #### `always`